SyrieBianco/SpaceThief/README.md

 [Github](https://github.com/ravisraval/BlingRunner)

 SpaceThief is an arcade style game based on collecting tokens and avoiding space mines.
-The player navigates a ship via thrust and left-right steering to collect space rocks in randomly generated positions and of varying value.
+The player must collect as many space rocks as possible without detonating the ever-increasing number of mines.
+The player navigates a ship via thrust and left-right rotational steering to collect space rocks in randomly generated positions and of varying value.
 Upon collection of each space rock, a moving space mine will generate.
-The space mines are sensitive to the gravitational fields of the player's spaceship, thus tracking the player.
+Space mines are sensitive to the gravitational fields of the player's spaceship, thus tracking the player.

-The space mines will explode upon collision with another mine, and they will detonate each other.
-They will also explode when colliding with the player, thereby ending the game
+Functionally, space mines explode upon collision with another mine.
+An explosion will also occur if the ship collides with a mine, instantly causing the player to lose.

-The player must collect as many space rocks as possible without detonating the ever-increasing number of mines.

 ### Functionality